tale-toul/ocp-aws/README.md

 $ oc login -u user1 https://master.ocpext.rhcee.support
 ```

-### Cluster decommissioning instructions
+## Cluster decommissioning instructions

-To delete the cluster and **all** its components, including the data stored in the S3 and ELB disks, use the `terraform destroy' command.
+To delete the cluster and **all** its components, including the data stored in the S3 and ELB disks, use the `terraform destroy` command.
 This command should include the same variable definitions that were used during cluster creation, not all variables are strictly requiered though:

 ```
 $ cd Terraform